Time Encoding of Finite-Rate-of-Innovation Signals: Proof of Proposition

-i.e., to obtain $L\geq (2K+1)$ time instants in $[0,T[$ Eq.~\eqref{eq:iftemSamplingCondition2} must hold.
-Further, with $L\geq (2K+1)$, using Lemma~\ref{lem:iftemMatrix}, $\bG_{\mathrm{IF}}$ has a left-inverse.
-The $(2K+1)$ Fourier coefficients are sufficient for estimation of the unknown support and amplitudes using Prony's method (Section~\ref{subsec:pronysmethod}) and hence parsimoniously represent the $T$-periodic FRI signal. \end{proof}
+The above inequality taken together with Eq.~\eqref{eq:iftemSamplingCondition} gives the required condition in the Proposition.
+Further, with $L\geq (2K+1)$, using Lemma~\ref{lem:iftemMatrix}, $\bG_{\mathrm{IF}}$ has a left-inverse. $(2K+1)$ Fourier coefficients are sufficient for estimation of the unknown support and amplitudes using Prony's method (Section~\ref{subsec:pronysmethod}). \end{proof}

-\begin{IEEEbiography}[{ }]{Abijith Jagannath Kamath} (S'15) received the Bachelor of Technology degree from the Department of Electrical and Electronics Engineering, National Institute of Technology Karnataka, Surathkal, India, in 2019.
-Since January 2020, he has been working towards the Ph.D. degree at Spectrum Lab, Department of Electrical Engineering, Indian Institute of Science, Bangalore, India.
-During 2019, he was a Project Assistant at Spectrum Lab.
-His research interests include sampling theory and inverse problems. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Sunil Rudresh} received the Bachelor of Engineering degree from the Department of Electronics and Communication Engineering, PES Institute of Technology, Bangalore, India, in 2011.
-He received the Ph.D. degree from the Department of Electrical Engineering, Indian Institute of Science, Bangalore, India, in 2020.
-During 2011–2013, he was an Analog Design Engineer in Cypress Semiconductor Corporation, India.
-Currently, he is with Walmart Global Tech., Bangalore as a Data Scientist.
-His research interests include sampling theory, in particular, finite-rate-of-innovation signal sampling, compressive sensing, and spectral estimation. \end{IEEEbiography}